DNHweb/RikiTank/README.md

 For the moment, the website is under construction, and lot of works still need to be done for the game.

 The team is composed of :
-* Al3xis : developer, graphist, web designer, sub-Guru <3
+* Al3xis : developer, graphist, web designer
 * debuss : developer, webmaster
 * thazelart : webmaster, developer
 * eramat : profesor, project manager, Guru